 Housing help for people on disability

-Does the goverment help single moms that's disabled get a HUD home?
+Visitor Question: Does the government help single moms that are disabled get a HUD home?

 Editors' Answer: Most likely the fact that you're a single mom or that you are disabled won't influence whether the government would help you buy a home.

 By the way, those of us who write this site talked about it and thought that a single parent with a disability should be working with a nonprofit agency of some type to see what help you could receive.